meanos/meanOs/README.md

     <a href="https://mean.obeyi.com/"><img align="right" width="30%" src="https://cdn.obeyi.com/os/img/media/fluid.gif" /></a>
 </p>

-A - [ServiceWorker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) is used as a way to persist the censorship circumvention library after the initial visit to the participating website.
+A - [ServiceWorker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) - After the user has visited one of the participating websites for the first time, this approach continues to make the censorship circumvention library available to them.
+After the user has signed onto one of the websites, this occurs.

-Service workers essentially act as proxy servers that sit between web applications, the browser, and the network (when available).
-They are intended, among other things, to enable the creation of effective offline experiences, intercept network requests and take appropriate action based on whether the network is available, and update assets residing on the server.
-They will also allow access to push notifications and background sync APIs.
+Service workers are accountable for operating as proxy servers for the network, the browser, and any assigned web applications (when available).
+They are designed to, among other things, make it simpler to construct effective offline experiences, intercept network requests and take action depending on whether the network is accessible in response to those requests, and update server-hosted content.
+They are also designed to facilitate the development of offline experiences that are successful.
+In addition, they will enable access to the application programming interfaces (APIs) for push alerts and background sync for developers.

-After the ServiceWorker is downloaded and activated, it handles all `fetch()` events by first trying to use the regular HTTPS request to the original website.
-If that fails (for whatever reason, be it timeout, or a `4xx`/`5xx` error), the plugins kick-in, attempting to fetch the content via any means are available.
+After the ServiceWorker has been downloaded and activated, it will begin handling all 'fetch()' events by initiating a standard HTTPS request to the originating website.
+After the ServiceWorker has been made active, this will occur.
+After the ServiceWorker has been made accessible to the client, this happens.
+If it does not function (for whatever reason; it might be a timeout or an error reading '4xx' or '5xx'), the plugins will attempt to get the content using any accessible way.
+If it fails, the plugins will attempt to get the content using any accessible mechanism.

-A service worker is an event-driven worker registered against an origin and a path.
-It takes the form of a JavaScript file that can control the web-page/site that it is associated with, intercepting and modifying navigation and resource requests, and caching resources in a very granular fashion to give you complete control over how your app behaves in certain situations (the most obvious one being when the network is not available).
+A service worker is an event-driven worker whose origin and path have been recorded.
+Service workers are often implemented in distributed systems.
+It takes the form of a JavaScript file that is capable of controlling the web page or site with which it is associated, intercepting and modifying navigation and resource requests, and caching resources in a very granular manner to provide you with complete control over how your application behaves under specific conditions.
+This allows you to configure how your application reacts to certain circumstances (the most obvious one being when the network is not available).

-A service worker is run in a worker context: it therefore has no DOM access, and runs on a different thread to the main JavaScript that powers your app, so it is non-blocking.
-It is designed to be fully async; as a consequence, APIs such as synchronous XHR and localStorage can't be used inside a service worker.
+A service worker does not have access to the Document Object Model since it is run in a worker context (DOM).
+In addition, a service worker's execution is non-blocking because it operates on a separate thread than the primary JavaScript code that runs your application.
+APIs like as synchronous XHR and localStorage cannot be used inside a service worker since it is supposed to be completely asynchronous.
+This is a product of the technological architecture.

-Service workers only run over HTTPS, for security reasons.
-Having modified network requests, wide open to man in the middle attacks would be really bad.
-In Firefox, Service Worker APIs are also hidden and cannot be used when the user is in private browsing mode.
+Due to the possibility of security vulnerabilities, service workers may only operate via HTTPS.
+Modified network requests that are widely vulnerable to man in the middle attacks are a terrible idea and must be avoided at all costs.
+Firefox hides Service Worker APIs whenever the user switches to private browsing mode.
+Users cannot use these APIs because they are unavailable.

 <hr />